This is the second in a series

 In China the case is seen as an example of selective application by the U.S. and other Western countries of the concept of the rule of law.
 Even some Canadian legal experts have called on the Canadian Justice Minister to intervene in the case in order to reinforce international perceptions of Canada as a country that adheres to the rule of law.

-In a formal legal opinion reportedly submitted to the Minister of Justice in June of this year, Toronto lawyer Brian Greenspan, who is well-versed in Canadian extradition law, citing what he termed to be a “weak and speculative” case against Ms. Meng, argued that there are “compelling reasons” for the Justice Minister to intervene now and not wait until the current process is completed as would typically be the case (as will be discussed further below).
+In a formal legal opinion reportedly submitted to the Minister of Justice in June of last year, Toronto lawyer Brian Greenspan, who is well-versed in Canadian extradition law, citing what he termed to be a “weak and speculative” case against Ms. Meng, argued that there are “compelling reasons” for the Justice Minister to intervene now and not wait until the current process is completed as would typically be the case (as will be discussed further below).

 The purpose, Mr. Greenspan wrote[i], of such an intervention would be “to preserve, if not enhance, Canada’s long-standing commitment both to comity and our adherence to principles of fundamental justice in the international arena.”